COVID-19 pandemic in Kosovo: 13–20 March 2020

 On 13 March, the first two cases were confirmed, a 77-year-old man from Vitina and an Italian woman in her early 20s, who worked in Klina with Caritas Kosova.
 The Government of Kosovo decided to quarantine and block the entrances and exits of these two cities.

 On 14 March, the third case was confirmed, a family member of the 77-year-old from Vitina tested positive for coronavirus.
-On the same day, two other new cases were confirmed, a 42-year-old man from Vitia and a 37-year-old woman from Mališevo.
-After the first case emerged in Mališevo, the Prime Minister Albin Kurti decided to quarantine the municipality.
+On the same day, two other new cases were confirmed, a 42-year-old man from Vitia and a 37-year-old woman from Malisheva.
+After the first case emerged in Malisheva, the Prime Minister Albin Kurti decided to quarantine the municipality.

-On 15 March, four new cases of coronavirus are confirmed, three from Mališevo and one from the village Dumnica of Podujevo.
+On 15 March, four new cases of coronavirus are confirmed, three from Malisheva and one from the village Dumnica of Podujevë.
 After the new cases emerged, the Ministry of Health requested that the Government of Kosovo declare a state of public health emergency.

 On 16 March, four close family members of the 77-year-old patient from Vitina had been tested positive for coronavirus.
 Two additional cases of coronavirus were confirmed that day, a couple who flew from London to Pristina; a male and a female, both 26-years-old from Prizren and Obilić respectively.

 On 17 March, a new case was confirmed.
 A 39-year-old woman from Kosovo's capital, Pristina, who had come from London to Pristina one day prior was tested positive for coronavirus.
-Another three new cases of coronavirus were confirmed that same day, when a family member of an infected person from village Dumnica of Podujevo and a man together with his wife who flew from Düsseldorf were tested positive for coronavirus.
+Another three new cases of coronavirus were confirmed that same day, when a family member of an infected person from village Dumnica of Podujevë and a man together with his wife who flew from Düsseldorf were tested positive for coronavirus.

 On 18 March, a new case was confirmed.
-A 55-year-old woman from Podujevo tested positive for coronavirus.
+A 55-year-old woman from Podujevë tested positive for coronavirus.
 The evening of that day marked the first coronavirus case free evening since 13 March.

 On the night of 19 March, a new case was confirmed.
 A 46-year-old man from the village Janjevo of Lipljan, who had previously flown from Berlin to Pristina eight days prior tested positive for coronavirus.